 This Purity Vegan Collagen Builder promotes healthy skin, hair, and nails with Biotin, Lutein, and an array of antioxidants.

 Having your collagen in powder form is convenient and has its benefits.
 This vegan powder is a great source of Vitamin C, bamboo extract, and other plant collagen boosters.

-Chris takes the NeoCell collagen supplement in pill form, but also loves their collagen in powder form!
-Some people find the pills a bit too big to take, so we suggest getting a pill cutteror scooping some of the powder into your morning smoothie!
-Chris also loves using Vital Proteins Collagen Powder in her smoothies as well.
+I take the NeoCell collagen supplement in pill form, because that’s what is easiest for me.
+Some people find the pills a bit too big to take, so I suggest getting a pill cutter or using the powder instead.
+When I do use powder, I put Vital Proteins Collagen Powder in my morning smoothie.

-Another tip from Chris is to get yourself some Hyaluronic Acid.
+Another tip is to pair your collagen with Hyaluronic Acid.
 Hyaluronic Acid is an accelerator and helps hasten the effects of any supplement you may be taking.
-Chris takes her NeoCell supplement alongside Hyaluronic Acid and has seen great results!
-Give it a try and let us know about your experience!
+I take the NeoCell pills with Hyaluronic Acid and has seen great results!
+Give it a try, and let me know about your experience!